syaghoubi00/site/content/posts/ansible-as-root-or-user.md

 ---
-title: "Running Ansible: Root vs Dedicated User Approach"
+title: "Root or User?
+Design Considerations for Ansible in IaC"
 author: "Sebastian Yaghoubi"
 date: 2025-03-08
 description: "While setting up some infrastructure as code (IaC) the other day, I was faced with an interesting design decision: should I run Ansible as root or create a dedicated Ansible user?" # displayed under post title in single page
-summary: "This post explores the pros and cons of running Ansible as Root or with a privileged user account, and provides practical recommendations for different scenarios." # displayed under post title in list
+summary: "This post explores the pros and cons of running Ansible as root or with a privileged user account, and provides practical recommendations for different scenarios." # displayed under post title in list
 # weight: 1 # pin post based on weight